standout/standout-help-center/help/tutorials/building-and-publishing-integrations.md

 If you're asked to review a draft:

-1. Open the review link or find it in your reviews
+1. Open the review link
 2. View the changes made in the draft
 3. Add comments if needed
 4. Approve or reject the draft